 The interior of these binoculars is Argon purged to ensure they are fully weatherproof (waterproof and fog proof) in order to withstand extreme weather usage.

 That been said, both binoculars are made with the same materials.
 However, the Vortex Diamondback 10×42 binoculars have a wider field of view at 330 ft/1000 yds compared to the Vortex Diamondback 10×50 binoculars which is at 283 ft/1000 yd.
 This gives a slight advantage to the 10×42 model which helps with efficient glassing of your surroundings and identifying your target easily.

 However, The Vortex Diamondback 10×50 will have more light to work with considering it has a bigger objective lens diameter at 50 mm compared to the Diamondback 10×42, whose objective lens diameter is 42 mm.
 So it will be an advantage in lower light conditions because it should be brighter than a 42mm (considering the fact that they both have equal quality glass and coatings).

 If low light is a priority, then the Vortex Diamondback 10×50 binoculars will be better for you.
 But that will mean compromising in weight and field of view.

-Their Multi-position eyecups twist up allow for adjustable eye relief.
+Their Multi-position eyecups twist up to allow for adjustable eye relief.
 They both have generous eye relief long enough to accommodate eyeglass and non-glass wearers alike.
 Both at a value of 16 mm and 19 mm respectively.
 Even though 10×50 binoculars have longer eye relief.
-A right eye diopter also accommodates for focal differences in your eyes in case you need re-focusing.
+A right-eye diopter also accommodates for focal differences in your eyes in case you need re-focusing.

 Both models are in the low mid-price range.
 Their prices fall between $200- $300.
 Which is a huge bargain price considering their performance in the field.